Moscow Gold (Spain): Transport of the gold to Cartagena

 View of the Atocha railway station of Madrid.

 Less than 24 hours after the signing of the decree, on the morning of September 14, 1936, members of the Spanish Carabineers and various militiamen, sent by the Ministry of Finance, walked into the Bank of Spain.
 The appropriation operation was led by the Treasury Director-General and future Minister of Finance under the government of Juan Negrín, Francisco Méndez Aspe.
 He was accompanied by Captain Julio López Masegosa and 50 or 60 metallurgists and locksmiths.

-The vaults where the reserves were kept were opened, and during numerous days Government agents extracted all the gold there deposited.
-The gold was placed in wooden boxes, and transported in trucks to the Atocha railway station, from where it was then transported to Cartagena.
+The vaults where the reserves were kept were opened, and over numerous days government agents extracted all the gold that was deposited there.
+The gold was placed in wooden boxes, and transported in trucks to the Atocha railway station, from there it was then transported to Cartagena.
 The city of Cartagena was chosen because, in the words of historian Angel Viñas, "it was an important naval station, adequately supplied and defended, somewhat distanced from the theatre of military operations and from which the possibility of transporting the reserves through a maritime route somewhere else was available."

 The gold was heavily escorted and was transported via railway, according to witnesses of the events.
 A few days after the extraction of the gold from the Bank of Spain, Bank functionaries retrieved the Bank's silver, valued at a total of 656,708,702.59 Spanish pesetas of the time, which was later sold to the United States and France between June 1938 and July 1939 for a sum slightly more than 20 million U.S. dollars of the time (a portion of the silver was confiscated by French authorities).

 With the gold reserves stored hundreds of kilometres away from the fighting fronts, it seemed that the mandate of the confidential decree of September 13 had been fulfilled.
 The Nationalists, when informed of the movement of the gold, protested against the events.
 However, on October 15, Negrín and Largo Caballero decided to transfer the gold from Cartagena to Russia.

 On October 20, the director of the NKVD in Spain, Alexander Orlov, received a ciphered telegram from Stalin, ordering him to organize the shipment of the gold to the USSR, and he agreed on the preparations with Negrín.
 Orlov responded that he would carry out the operation with the Soviet tankmen that had just arrived in Spain.
 In his later statement to a United States Senate Subcommittee, he declared the following: